Tlamir/BladeAndStone2/README.md

 # Blade And Stone 2

 A top-down roguelike game built in C++.
 This project demonstrates the integration of modern C++ techniques with libraries like Raylib, Box2D, and LDtk.
-The main goal is to showcase the versatility of C++ in game development by creating a efficient, and extensible game engine capable of handling physics, rendering, and automated systems.
+The main goal is to showcase the versatility of C++ in game development by creating an efficient, and extensible game engine capable of handling physics, rendering, and automated systems.

 ![BladeAndStone2Image](https://i.imgur.com/Fh7ytZA.png)

 ## Platforms & Downloads

-### 🎮 Play Now
-- [Play on Itch.io](https://tlamir.itch.io/blade-and-stone-2) - Play in browser or download
+- [Play on Itch.io](https://tlamir.itch.io/blade-and-stone-2) - Web build is work in progress or download
 - [Windows Build](https://github.com/Tlamir/BladeAndStone2/releases/tag/Windows) - Direct download from GitHub

 ### 📺 Gameplay Video